-Increase Your Talent Pool with Cloud Collaboration Apps
+1. Increase Your Talent Pool with Cloud Collaboration Apps

-Automate Your Marketing with Cloud-based Tools
+2. Automate Your Marketing with Cloud-Based Tools

-Reduce Your Storage Costs by Moving to the Cloud
+3. Reduce Your Storage Costs by Moving to the Cloud

-Data, data and more data.
 The costs to manage, store and protect critical business information on-premise can come with huge overhead.
-Through the cloud, you can scale resources and projects up and down as needed, only paying for what you use.
+With cloud storage, you can scale resources and projects up and down as needed, only paying for what you use.

-Increase Your Up-time with Cloud Reliability and Redundancy
+4. Increase Your Up-time with Cloud Reliability and Redundancy

 Server up-time is one of the biggest concerns for any data center.
 If your system goes down, it could cost thousands or even millions of dollars in lost productivity.